Waste & Recycling

 Boasting an array of recycling systems and a genuine care for the environment, Council provides a comprehensive summary of waste services including related information to download in English and a few other languages.
 Existing landfill areas have a limited lifespan and there is a shortage at present for new spaces to manage waste.
 If this is not addressed, waste can potentially result in pollution and contamination.
 These educational tools will give residents a better understanding about how to manage their yellow bin, and learn what happens to these waste materials and why.
 Council offers a commingled recycling service, which means that all recyclables can be placed in the bin together.
 This makes recycling easier and means you can maximise the amount you recycle and reduce the amount of resources going to landfill.
 Houses, villas and townhouses receive one recycling bin per property.
 Units share one recycling bin between three units.

 For clarification of collection days or if you experience any service problems please contact the JJ Richards hotline on 9677 0024.
-Visit Recycling for more reading or contact the Council about waste services please phone 9840 9840.
+Please see below for more information or contact Council on 9840 9840.

 - Your Waste Reduction and Recycling Guide